 Academic Credit for Volunteering Abroad

-We’ve created a new fully accredited International Volunteering Diploma.
-That means you can gain academic credit while volunteering with Projects Abroad.
-Join one of our projects and receive 16 UCAS points for volunteering!
-Improve your CV while making an impact
+We’ve created a fully accredited Diploma in International Volunteering.
+By completing this diploma, you’ll gain academic credit while volunteering with us.
+You’ll select one of three specialist tracks to improve your CV while making an impact!

-We’ve formed a partnership with the Centre for Global Citizenship Studies (CGCS), experts and specialists in the international development field.
-Together, we’ve designed a bespoke, fully accredited Level 3 International Volunteering Diploma, especially for Projects Abroad volunteers!
+We’ve partnered with the Centre for Global Citizenship Studies (CGCS), experts and specialists in the international development field.
+Together, we’ve designed three bespoke, fully accredited level 3 International Volunteering Diplomas, especially for Projects Abroad volunteers.

 How does it work?

 The Diploma in International Volunteering is an add-on to your project that anyone can do.
 Once you’ve selected your project, you can add the diploma to do alongside it.
 Simply pay the sign-up fee and you’ll be enrolled.

 This diploma has three specialist tracks, but they all work the same way.
 Whichever specialisation you choose, your course will be split into five modules.
 You’ll do three modules before you start your project, one during your project, and the final one after you return home.